-Pet rat teeth can be downright problematic.
-Not all exotic pets have problems with their teeth but pet rats can.
-Rats have some teeth that grow continuously throughout their lives, and these teeth may periodically require tooth trims if they are not naturally worn down, are damaged, or if your rat has a tooth alignment issue.
+Pet rat teeth can be problematic.
+Not all exotic pets have problems with their teeth but since rats have some teeth that grow continuously throughout their lives, these teeth may periodically require care.
+Knowing what to watch for in your pet rat's mouth can help avoid serious trauma to its mouth.

-Dogs and cats are born with no teeth, develop deciduous teeth, and then lose those baby teeth so that their adult teeth can take their place.
-Rats, on the other hand, only have one set of teeth their entire lives.
-Their monophyodontal mouths start showing teeth at as young as eight days of age.
-These teeth, twelve molars, and four incisors remain in your pet rat's mouth for the rest of its life.
-The molars never grow, but the incisors continuously grow, sometimes causing problems for your rat.
+Dogs and cats are born with no teeth, develop deciduous or baby teeth, and then lose those teeth so that their adult teeth can take their place.
+Rats, on the other hand, only have one set of teeth their entire lives and these teeth appear in their mouths as young as eight days of age.
+These teeth consist of twelve molars and four incisors and they remain in a pet rat's mouth for the rest of its life.
+The incisors continuously grow while the molars do not but this continuous growth of the front teeth can cause problems for your rat.

 The incisors of a rat are naturally colored yellow and are harder than a human's teeth.
-Their upper incisors should be about four mm long and their bottom incisors almost twice that length at seven mm long.
+Their upper incisors should be about four millimeters long and their bottom incisors almost twice that length at seven millimeters long past the gumline.
 Much of the incisors are hidden underneath your rat's lips therefore in order to get a good look at their teeth you'll need to gently pull back their cheeks and lips to make sure the teeth aren't curling up and back into your rat's mouth or into the side of their cheek.

 The second method is by using a handheld rotary tool, like the Dremel, with a cut-off wheel to slice the excess tooth off.
-This method does require a bit more skill and anesthesia or sedation for rats since their mouths are so small but can be easily performed by a trained exotics veterinarian (find one near you) or veterinary technician.
-By using a rotary tool, no trauma will occur to the tooth or nerve when cut.
-The only concerns are for trauma to the gums or lips if the wheel accidentally grazes them, or if the tooth is trimmed too short.
-This is why it is necessary to anesthetize rats to properly, and safely, trim their teeth.
+This method does require a bit more skill and anesthesia or sedation for rats since their mouths are so small but can be easily performed by a trained veterinary professional.
+By using a rotary tool, no trauma will occur to the tooth or nerve when cut, assuming it is done correctly.
+The only concerns are for trauma to the gums or lips if the wheel accidentally grazes them or if the tooth is trimmed too short.
+This is why it is necessary to anesthetize or sedate rats in order to properly and safely trim their teeth.